GOING PANORAMICThis page is still being developed

 If you want to make it a priority, then instead of long meditation sessions, do it several times a day for ten seconds.

 Once you can do it, then i believe you will want to do it for short periods several times a day.
-If you follow the guidelines for vulnerable animals then it is used frequently for 2 or 3 second periods during any focused activity.
+If you follow the guidelines for vulnerable animals then it is used frequently for 5 second periods during any focused activity.

 Comparison with MeditationThis is not really a meditation.
 I'm not wanting us to all space out in a new panoramic world.
 To use the panorama senses continuously would probably lead to trance and futility.